redhat-cop/container-pipelines/blue-green-spring/README.md

 * An `s2i` BuildConfig
 * An ImageStream for the s2i build config to push to

-The build template contains a default source code repo for a java application compatible with this pipelines architecture (https://github.com/etsauer/ticket-monster).
+The build template contains a default source code repo for a java application compatible with this pipelines architecture (https://github.com/malacourse/simple-spring-boot-web).

 The second template, `deploy/simple-spring-boot-template.yml` is the "Deploy" template.
 It contains:

-* A tomcat8 DeploymentConfig
+* A openjdk8 DeploymentConfig
 * A Service definition
+* A Route

+The third template, `deploy/simple-spring-boot-template-prod.yml` is the "Deploy" template for a blue/green project.
+It contains:

+* Two openjdk8 DeploymentConfig's
+* Two Service definition's
 * A Route

 The idea behind the split between the templates is that I can deploy the build template only once (to my dev project) and that the pipeline will promote my image through all of the various stages of my application's lifecycle.
 The deployment template gets deployed once to each of the stages of the application lifecycle (once per OpenShift project).